Construction of Gothic cathedrals: Stone

 Sometimes stone from earlier buildings was recycled, as at Beauvais Cathedral, but usually new stone had to be quarried, and in most cases the quarries were a considerable distance from the cathedral site.
 In a few cases, such as Lyon and Chartres cathedrals, the quarries were owned by the cathedral.
 In other cases, such as Tours Cathedral and Amiens Cathedral, the builders purchased the rights to extract all the stone needed from a quarry for a certain period of time.
 The stones were usually extracted and roughly trimmed at the quarry, and then taken by road, or preferably shipped, to the building site.
 For some early English cathedrals, some stone was shipped from Normandy, whose quarries produced an exceptionally fine pale-coloured stone – Caen stone.

 The preferred building stone in the Île-de-France was limestone.
 As soon as they were cut, the stones gradually developed a coating of calcination, which protected them.
-The stone was carved at the quarry so the calcination could develop. then shipped to the building site.
+The stone was carved at the quarry so the calcination could develop before being shipped to the building site.
 When the facade of Notre-Dame de Paris was cleaned of soot and grime in the 1960s, the original white colour was exposed.

 On land, stones were often moved by oxen; some shipments required as many as twenty teams of two oxen each.
-The oxen were particularly important in the construction of Laon Cathedral, moving the all stones to the top of a steep hill.
+The oxen were particularly important in the construction of Laon Cathedral, moving all the stones to the top of a steep hill.
 They were honoured for their work by statues of sixteen oxen placed on the towers of the cathedral.

 Each stone at the construction site carried three mason's marks, placed on the side which would not be visible in the finished cathedral.
 The first indicated its quarry of origin; the second indicated the position of the stone and the direction it should face; and the third was the signature mark of the stone carver, so the master mason could evaluate the quality.
 These marks allowed modern historians to trace the work of individual stone carvers from cathedral to cathedral.